alephium/docs/docs/dapps/alephium-web3.md

 web3.setCurrentNodeProvider(<nodeURL>)
 ```

-## Querying the Blockchain
+## Query the Blockchain

-Once you have a `NodeProvider`, you have a connection to the blockchain, which you can use to query the current contract state, fetch historic contract events, look up deployed contracts and so on.
+Once you have a `NodeProvider`, you have a connection to the
+blockchain, which you can use to query blocks, transactions, contract
+states, balances and other general information about the blockchain.

+Here are a few examples:

 ```typescript
 // Get the blockchain height from the given chain index